 Default Operand Size (D/B) Bit.
 Bit 22 of byte +4.
 The default operand-size bit is found in code-segment and data-segment descriptors but not in system-segment descriptors.
 Setting this bit to 1 indicates a 32-bit default operand size, and clearing it to 0 indicates a 16-bit default size.
 The effect this bit has on a segment depends on the segment-descriptor type.
-See "Code- Segment Default-Operand Size (D) Bit" on page 100 for a description of the D bit in code-segment descriptors.
-"Data- Segment Default Operand Size (D/B) Bit" on page 102 describes the D bit in data-segment descriptors, including stack segments, where the bit is referred to as the "B" bit.
+See "Code-Segment Default-Operand Size (D) Bit" on page 102 for a description of the D bit in code-segment descriptors.
+"Data-Segment Default Operand Size (D/B) Bit" on page 104 describes the D bit in data-segment descriptors, including stack segments, where the bit is referred to as the "B" bit.

 Granularity (G) Bit.
 Bit 23 of byte +4.
 The granularity bit specifies how the segment-limit field is scaled.
 Clearing the G bit to 0 indicates that the limit field is not scaled.
 In this case, the limit equals the number of bytes available in the segment.
 Setting the G bit to 1 indicates that the limit field is scaled by 4 Kbytes (4096 bytes).
 Here, the limit field equals the number of 4-Kbyte blocks available in the segment.

-Setting a limit of 0 indicates a 1-byte segment limit when $G = 0$.
-Setting the same limit of 0 when $G = 1$ indicates a segment limit of 4095.
+Setting a limit of 0 indicates a 1-byte segment limit when G = 0.
+Setting the same limit of 0 when G = 1 indicates a segment limit of 4095.

 Reserved Bits.
 Generally, software should clear all reserved bits to 0, so they can be defined in future revisions to the AMD64 architecture.

-4.7.2 Code-Segment Descriptors Figure 4-14 on page 99 shows the code-segment descriptor format (gray shading indicates the bit is reserved).
-All software tasks require that a segment selector, referencing a valid code- segment descriptor, is loaded into the CS register.
-Code segments establish the processor operating mode and execution privilege-level.
-The segments generally contain only segment descriptor, is loaded into the CS register.
+4.7.2 Code-Segment Descriptors

+Figure 4-14 on page 101 shows the code-segment descriptor format (gray shading indicates the bit is reserved).
+All software tasks require that a segment selector, referencing a valid code-segment descriptor, is loaded into the CS register.
 Code segments establish the processor operating mode and execution privilege-level.
 The segments generally contain only instructions and are execute-only, or execute and read-only.
 Software cannot write into a segment whose selector references a code-segment descriptor.